gpaux/Mediana/CSE.md

 #### Examples

-Examples of `SimParameter` object specification:
+Examples of `SimParameters` object specification:

 Perform 10000 simulations using all available processor cores: